MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Ghost Pipe

 Sarah: **"** Another one from Magic Tuber Stringband, this one off their 2023 album, Tarantism.
 Once again, the band's experimentation with microtonalities open a delightfully contemplative and unexpected world within the track.
-We grow into these unconventional sounds until they become eerily hypnotic, and just as we tread deeper, the track seems to wander effortlessly into its own momentum, a new burst of spiraling energy, and we're soaring :) **"**
+We grow into these unconventional sounds until they become eerily hypnotic, and just as we tread deeper, the track wanders effortlessly into its own momentum -- a new bloom of spiraling energy, and just like that, we're soaring :) **"**

 ## Weirs and Magic Tuber Stringband - Tunnel